 The Company has evaluated the Convertible Preferred Units and determined that they should be considered an "equity host" and not a "debt host."
 The evaluation was necessary to determine if any embedded features required bifurcation and separate accounting as a derivative financial instrument.
-The Company's analysis was based on a consideration of the economic characteristics and risks and more specifically, evaluated all the stated and implied substantive terms and features including (i) whether the Convertible Preferred Unit included redemption features, (ii) how and when any redemption features could have been exercised, (iii) whether the Convertible Preferred Units were entitled to dividends, (iv) the voting rights of the Convertible Preferred Unit and (v) the existence and nature of any conversion rights.
-As a result of its evaluation that the Convertible Preferred Unit is an "equity host," the various embedded conversion options are not considered a separate, embedded derivative.
+The Company's analysis was based on a consideration of the economic characteristics and risks and more specifically, evaluated all the stated and implied substantive terms and features including (i) whether the Convertible Preferred Unit included redemption features, (ii) how and when any redemption features could have been exercised, (iii) whether the Convertible Preferred Unit and (v) the existence and nature of any conversion rights.
+As a result of its evaluation that the Convertible Preferred Unit and volume is an "equity host," the various embedded conversion options are not considered a separate, embedded derivative.